PayHelper/payum-mbe4/README.md

     'password' => 'password', // change this
     'clientId' => 4321, // change this
     'serviceId' => 1234, // change this
+    'contentclass => 1, // change this, see mbe4 documentation below
 ]);
 ```